bonomat/Deploy-n-Pray/readme.md

 # Deploy & Pray 🙏

 Are your deploys blessed by the Friday gods?
-This tool counts your prayers... err, releases to find out!
+This tool counts your prayers... ahm, releases to find out!

 ## What does it do?

-This script analyzes a GitHub repository's release history and calculates your team's "craziness level" based on the percentage of releases done on Fridays.
+This script analyzes a GitHub repository's release history and calculates your "craziness level" based on the percentage of releases done on Fridays.
 It features:

 - 📊 Detailed list of all releases with dates
 - 📅 Special highlighting for Friday releases
 - 🔥 Visual "craziness meter" showing your Friday deployment ratio
-- 😅 Fun feedback on your deployment practices
+- 😅 Feedback on your deployment practices

-## Prerequisites
+## Requirements

 - zsh
 - GitHub CLI (`gh`) installed and authenticated